MicrosoftDocs/cpp-docs/docs/mfc/reference/cwinformsview-class.md

 ```

 ### Return Value
- A pointer to a <xref:System.Windows.Forms.ControlqualifyHint%3DTrue%26autoUpgrade%3DTrue> object.
+ A pointer to a `System.Windows.Forms.Control` object.

 ### Remarks
  For an example of how to use Windows Forms, see [Using a Windows Form User Control in MFC](../../dotnet/using-a-windows-form-user-control-in-mfc.md).